Shinya-GitHub-Center/stable-diffusion-modal-docker/README.md

 ## Code for `Dockerfile`
 ```
+# If your logging-in user at host has a different User / Group ID,
+# please change the both value for UID & GID : "1000"
+# to your desired ID number.

 FROM python:latest
 ARG USERNAME=sd-webui
 ARG GROUPNAME=sd-webui
-# If your logging-in user at host has a different User / Group ID,
-# please change the both  of "1000" to your desired ID number.
 ARG UID=1000
 ARG GID=1000
 RUN groupadd -g $GID $GROUPNAME && \